LesleyLai/digital-garden/content/Concepts/A double can perfectly represent all values of a 32 bit int.md

   - computer/system/DataRepresentaiton
   - "#computer/FloatingPointNumber"
 ---

-# A Double Can Perfectly Represent All Values of a 32 Bit Int
 A 64-bit [[./floating-point number|floating-point number]] (a.k.a. "double precision") can perfectly represent all values of a 32 bit integers.

 ## References